soli/casq/README.md

 ```

-Convert CellDesigner models in SBGL to SBML-Qual with a rather strict semantics
+Convert CellDesigner models to SBML-Qual with a rather strict semantics
+defined in a to-be-written article.